AgtLucas/_agtlucas.com/_posts/2017-04-16-on-pursuit-of-productivity.markdown

 comments: true
 ---

-> TL: DR; Don't care too much about tools, care about yourself!
+> Don't care too much about tools, care about yourself!

 ## The problem